Last updated September 5, 2022.

 Some people, such as shift workers or travelers who change time zones, can’t avoid irregular hours.

-Melatonin is the body’s natural sleep hormone that regulates your circadian rhythm, but it is not a sleep initiator.
+Melatonin is a naturally occurring hormone that regulates circadian rhythm, but note that it is not a sleep initiator.

 8. Minimize Screen Time and Blue Light Exposure

-The blue light emitted by electronic devices of all kinds reduces the the body’s production of melatonin.
-(28)
+The blue light emitted by electronic devices of all kinds reduces the body’s production of melatonin.

 You can reduce sleep disruption from your electronics by minimizing blue light exposure.

-You can try wearing Uvex Skyper orange tint glasses, installing a blue light filter app, or using f.lux, a software program that automatically changes the quality and quantity of light emitted by your computer, tablet, or smartphone screen to sync with the time of day.
+You can wear blue light-blocking glasses, install a blue light filter app, or use f.lux, a software program that automatically changes the quality and quantity of light emitted by your computer, tablet, or smartphone screen to sync with the time of day.

-Spend the last few hours of the day engaged in unplugged activities like reading paper books or magazines, knitting, drawing, writing, listening to relaxing music, or journaling before going to bed.
+Spend the last few hours of the day engaging in unplugged activities like reading books or magazines, knitting, drawing, writing, listening to relaxing music, or journaling.

-All of these can help you relax and fall asleep faster than using your electronics.
-(31)
+All of these can help you relax and fall asleep faster than using electronics.

 9. Make Your Bedroom a Sleep Cave

-As much as possible, make your bedroom like a cave — dark, quiet and cool.
+As much as possible, make your bedroom like a cave — dark, quiet, cool, and electronics-free.

-Install some light-blocking shades if light from outdoors makes your bedroom too bright.
+Install some light-blocking shades if outdoor light makes your bedroom too bright.

 You may find that even after you turn out the lights, all your electronics light up your bedroom like a Christmas tree.

-A cheap and easy fix is to put a piece of black electrical tape over lights that must stay on such as your smoke detector, air filter, or surge protector.
+A cheap and easy fix is to put a piece of black electrical tape over lights that must stay on, such as your smoke alarm, air purifier, or surge protector.

-Electromagnetic fields (EMFs) emitted by cell phones delay your ability to reach the deeper stages of sleep.
+Electromagnetic fields (EMFs) emitted by smartphones delay your ability to reach the deeper stages of sleep.

-It’s estimated that 65% of people sleep with their phones very close to them and this figure rises to 90% among 18 to 29-year-olds.
-(32)
+It’s estimated that 65% of people sleep with their phones very close to them; this figure rises to 90% among 18 to 29-year-olds.

-Dozens of studies have found that even low levels of cell phone radiation disrupt the body’s production of melatonin.
-(33)
+Numerous studies have found that even low levels of cell phone radiation disrupt the body’s production of melatonin.

-The use of electronic devices at night, including cell phones, is one of the main reasons there is an epidemic of insomnia and sleep disorders.
+The use of electronic devices at night is believed to be one of the main causes of the epidemic of insomnia and sleep disorders.

-Researchers have found links between high cell phone usage and insomnia, stress, and depression.
-(34)
+Researchers have found links between smartphone usage and insomnia, stress, and depression.

 The last factor in turning your bedroom into a sleep cave is temperature.

-According to the National Sleep Foundation, the perfect temperature for sleeping is 65 degrees F (18.3 C) since your body temperature dips slightly in preparation for sleep.
-(35)
+According to the Sleep Foundation, the perfect temperature for sleeping is 65 degrees F (18.3 C) since your body temperature dips slightly in preparation for sleep.

 It’s not always possible to keep your bedroom this cool.

-It’s not always possible to make your bedroom sufficiently dark and quiet either.
+It’s not always possible to make your bedroom sufficiently quiet either.

-In that case, get a good eye mask and a pair of ear plugs or mask background noise with constant background sound produced by an electric fan, air filter, or white noise machine.
+In that case, get a good pair of ear plugs, or mask background noise with constant background sound produced by an electric fan, air purifier, or white noise machine.

 If you can’t get to sleep, get up and read or listen to some relaxing music until you feel sleepy.